witnet/documentation/docs/tutorials/bitcoin-price-feed/fine-tuning.md

 applied if the ratio of valid values vs. errors is below this threshold.
 *E.g. a `minimum_consensus` threshold of `70` requires a `70%` of the
 witnesses to report a valid value, otherwise the result of the request will be an error stating "insufficient consensus"*.
+If not set, this parameter defaults to `51`.

 ### Set the fees
 ```javascript